fScannen0008%20Kopieq

 (auguste rodin – the thinker)

-So, well, what are the thinkers who were most inspirational to our mankind?
+So, well, what are the thinkers who were most inspirational to humankind?

 Without a doubt, Greek philosophy (in the western world)… Plato, Aristotle… - and Christianity?
 Is Christianity a philosophy?
 Is it “only” a religion?
 What is this, a religion?
 How can we understand it?

-As you/ we see MANY questions, many answers… searching for answers… searching for some truth, for something you can rely on, for a sort of guide…
+As you/ we see many questions, many answers… searching for answers… searching for truth, for something you can rely on, for a sort of guide…

-In my opinion, even religion is such a complicated topic… I think there can be nothing “constructive”, no “creation” (in the metaphorical sense of this word) in this world without something “metaphysical”, that means, there can be no life or living without any principles or without love, without a goal, without a certain spirituality; no living without dreams, without (emotional) fulfilment… no “living” and maybe even no happiness without all these “things” (which are not things)…
+I think, there can be nothing “constructive”, no “creation” (in the metaphorical sense of this word) in this world without something “metaphysical”.
+That means, there can be no life or living without any principles, without love, without a goal, without a certain spirituality; no “living” and maybe even no happiness without all these “things”…

-We human beings have a natural “metaphysical” and spiritual side to us, we have a “soul”/soul, even if some (even philosophical) directions/schools (also of sciences) do tell us the opposite….
-But in fact, as I have learnt and researched in my studies (I’m student since 2006...) and read and thought about it… often such misunderstandings are the results of not enough information, or manipulation, or just lack of knowledge… “forgive them Father, because they do not KNOW what they do” the Bible says… they are not AWARE… how important it is to get an AWARENESS of what you are doing, of what you’re feeling, speaking… if it is right or not right… good or bad… - because EVERYTHING turns to reality… everything we do, feel, speak, does “create” the world we are living in…
+We human beings have a natural “metaphysical” and spiritual side to us, we have a “soul”/soul, even if some (even philosophical) directions/schools do tell us the opposite… now I think such misunderstandings are the results of not enough information, or manipulation, or just lack of knowledge… “Forgive them Father, because they do not KNOW what they do” the Bible says.
+They are not AWARE… how important it is to get an AWARENESS of what you are doing, of what you’re feeling, speaking… if it is right or wrong… good or bad/ evil… - because EVERYTHING turns to reality… everything we do, feel, speak, does “create” the world we are living in…

-After all, even if you are not believing in God, or something “higher” how can you live without any guide?....
+After all, how can you live without any guide?

 +++